automl/auto-sklearn/CONTRIBUTING.md

     The simplest way to reduce the time needed and to help us too is to run the tests, code formatting check and doc building locally.
     If they all pass locally they will very often have no issues in the automated tests.

-    Once everyone is happy, it's time for us to hit (*squash*) merge, get it into the development branch and have one more contribution to autosklearn!
+    Once everyone is happy, it's time for us to hit (*squash*) merge, get it into the development branch and have one more contribution to auto-sklearn!

 # Pull Request Overview
 * Create a [fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo) of the [automl/auto-sklearn](https://github.com/automl/auto-sklearn) git repo